Visit our Re-post guidelines

 Did the CDC Use PCR Testing On The Disneyland Measles Cases?

-The latest measles outbreak at Disney is a perfect example of where PCR testing could be used to ascertain the true origins of the outbreak.
+The 2015 measles outbreak at Disney and the 2019 Rockland County NY outbreak were perfect examples of where PCR testing could have been used to ascertain the true origins of the outbreaks.
 The a priori assumption that the non-vaccinated are carriers and transmitters of a disease the vaccinated are immune to has not been scientifically validated.
 Since vaccine strain measles has almost entirely supplanted wild-type, communally acquired measles, it is statistically unlikely that PCR tests will reveal the media's hysterical storyline -- "non-vaxxers brought back an eradicated disease!" -- to be true.
 Until such studies are performed and exposed, we will never know for certain.

 "Has there been any laboratory confirmation of even one case of the supposed measles related to Disneyland?
 If yes, was the confirmed case tested to determine whether it was wild-type measles or vaccine-strain measles?
 If not, why not?
 These are important questions to ask.
 Is it measles or not?
 If yes, what kind, because if it's vaccine-strain measles, then that means it is the vaccinated who are contagious and spreading measles resulting in what the media likes to label "outbreaks" to create panic (a panic more appropriately triggered by our 25 year history of epidemic autism).